Teleportation Fidelity of Binary Tree Quantum Repeater Networks: Preliminaries

 \subsection{Binary Tree Network}

-A binary tree is one of the hierarchical tree data structures, with each node having at most two child nodes.
-This form of tree is used in search engines, web page organization and indexing, network data routing, decision analysis, and \cite{jeang2005, ayman2011}.
+A binary tree is one of the hierarchical tree data structures, with each node having at most two child nodes.Scalable and efficient network communication is achieved through the widespread use of hierarchical tree structures in communication networks for routing, multicast distribution, and efficient packet forwarding, all of which are well studied in classical network scenarios \cite{jeang2005, ayman2011}.
+In addition to these, the tree cluster scenarios are used in quantum repeater architecture to enable long-range quantum communication \cite{borregaard2020}, and tree-encoded photonic cluster states are utilised to enable loss-tolerant quantum memory/information storage \cite{varnava2006}.
+Furthermore, the binary tree serves as the basic unit of fractal tree structures, as discussed in the literature, and represents a special case of the Cayley tree.
 Based on the structure, there are two types of binary trees: \textit{asymmetric} and \textit{symmetric}.
 Similarly, based on the directionality of the edges, we can classify binary trees into two types: \textit{directed} and \textit{undirected}.
-Here in this article, we consider four different types of binary trees: directed asymmetric and symmetric binary tree (DABT, DSBT) and undirected asymmetric and symmetric binary tree (UABT, USBT).
+Here in this article, we consider four different types of binary trees: directed asymmetric and symmetric binary trees (DABT, DSBT) and undirected asymmetric and symmetric binary trees (UABT, USBT).
+All other binary tree configurations can be regarded as intermediate cases lying between these four extremes.
+These limiting cases also illustrate how the average teleportation fidelity varies with dimensionality and directionality.
 The \textit{root node} is the foremost node of the tree, and the nodes without any child nodes are defined as the \textit{leaf nodes}.
 The \textit{depth} (or \textit{height}) $d$ of a node in a binary tree is defined as the total number of edges from the root node to the target node.
 The number of nodes of a full binary tree is $2d+1 \leq N \leq 2^{d+1}-1$.
 We consider $N$ as a function of depth $d$.
 In Figs.\ \ref{fig:bt}(a), \ref{fig:bt}(b), \ref{fig:bt}(c), and \ref{fig:bt}(d), we showed four different cases of binary tree network \textit{i.e.} directed asymmetric binary tree (DABT), directed symmetric binary tree (DSBT), undirected asymmetric binary tree (UABT), and undirected symmetric binary tree (USBT) respectively.
 The root node (depicted in skyblue colour) of the tree is node number 1 in each of the cases.
-In the case of the asymmetric trees (DABT and UABT), the leaf nodes (depicted in green colour) are 3, 5, 6, and 7.
-Whereas, the leaf nodes are 8, 9, 10, 11, 12, 13, 141 and 15 in the case of symmetric trees (DSBT and USBT).
-The depth of each tree is $d=3$.
+In the case of the asymmetric trees (DABT and UABT), the leaf nodes (depicted in green colour) are 3, 5, 6, and 7, whereas the leaf nodes are 8, 9, 10, 11, 12, 13, 141 and 15 in the case of symmetric trees (DSBT and USBT).
+The depth of each tree is $d=3$ in Figs.\ \ref{fig:bt}(a), (b), (c), and (d).
 The total number of nodes in DABT, DSBT, UABT and USBT is 7, 15, 7, and 15, respectively.